cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/consult-copy.md

 ---
-title: Deck > 2.
+title: Conversion > 2.
 Consult
-seo_title: Get a Deck Permit consultation
+seo_title: Get a Conversion Permit consultation
 seo_description: >-
   Have questions about deck permits or applications?
 Learn how to get a free 20 minute consultation with the City of Austin and what to bring.
 step_number: 2
-project_name: deck
+project_name: conversion
 ---

 All consultations take place at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).